teresa-c-pham/dpi-command-line-interface/README.md

 # Application Components

-The application consists of the following components:
+The main application consists of the following components:
-* README.md - Overview of the application components and project
 * welcome.rb - Main Ruby file to run the application
 * Employees.rb - **Employees** Class to identify all employees working at the restaurant.
 Employees are each identified using the **Employee** Class which contains employee's name, worker ID, status of working, and when they clocked in for work
 * Inventory.rb - **Inventory** Class to identify food items on lunch menu and on dinner menu.
 Each food item is identified using the **Item** Class which contains the item name, cost, and amount in stock
 * Order.rb - **Order** Class to identify customer's food order which contains the customer's name and items ordered
-* tests folder - Tests classes required and used in **welcome.rb** using `minitest/autorun`

 ## welcome.rb